-The Time Doctor team is working on a Work Life Balance Widget that addresses work-life imbalance.
+Time Doctor has a Work Life Balance Widget that addresses work-life imbalance.
 It helps employers and managers detect potential work-life balance issues, which makes it easy for them to take the right steps to prevent employee burnout.

 The widget will help managers determine which employees: